mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 rolls a 2! (+2=4)], and just barely manages to convince a merchant captain to let him sign on.
 He is now in the merchant marine.

-First Term: First Term: As this is Jamison’s fi rst term in this new career, he is given a basic training in all aspects of ship handling [he gains all the Service Skills at level 0, gaining Vacc Suit 0, Broker 0, Steward 0, Comms 0 and Persuade 0.]
+First Term: First Term: As this is Jamison's fi rst term in this new career, he is given a basic training in all aspects of ship handling [he gains all the Service Skills at level 0, gaining Vacc Suit 0, Broker 0, Steward 0, Comms 0 and Persuade 0.]
 He would also learn Drive 0 as a service